tiltowait/oregon-by-night/docs/house-rules.md

 Levels 1 & 2 constitute attacks and have all the penalties assigned thereto, such as breaking Unseen Presence and the like.

-<u>All V20 Abyss Mysticism Rituals are available for purchase with the same restrictions placed on obtaining said Rituals that appear elsewhere in these rules wherever Rituals are discussed.
+All V20 Abyss Mysticism Rituals are available for purchase with the same restrictions placed on obtaining said Rituals that appear elsewhere in these rules wherever Rituals are discussed.
 Inceptions of new Abyss Rituals are allowed under the systems provided for such under the Blood Sorcery section with the following caveat: These Rituals will be sharply curtailed to follow the form and function of AM Rituals already extant.
 Don’t try to deal with blood or cast wards unrelated to shadowy Abyss stuff, and other such diversions.
-Your restraint and patience is appreciated.</u>
+Your restraint and patience is appreciated.

 **Psychic Projection:** To clarify the ephemeral nature as described in the text: The Silver Cord stretches a few feet or so from the small of the back and then vanishes into the Astral Mists; it exists on both the Astral Form and the Physical Form and can be attacked at both those locations by those capable of interacting with it: other projectors, wraiths, etc.  Only the Projector may see the entire length of their own cord.
 All beings who are able to interact with the projector can see the short lengths extending from projectors and their bodies upon casual inspection.
 This objectively and obviously differentiates Psychic Projectors from other types of beings to those in the know.
 Psychic Projectors are a hazy, vaguely humanoid shape to all who perceive them and possess no identifiable features to any sensory input.